Can Etsy Inc. (ETSY) Remain Competitive?

 ETSY’s Market Performance

-ETSY stocks went up by 4.84% for the week, with a monthly drop of -30.50% and a quarterly performance of -37.54%, while its annual performance rate touched -27.64%.
-The volatility ratio for the week stands at 7.29% while the volatility levels for the past 30 days are set at 7.24% for Etsy Inc..
-The simple moving average for the period of the last 20 days is -9.81% for ETSY stocks with a simple moving average of -25.92% for the last 200 days.
+ETSY stocks went down by -7.18% for the week, with a monthly drop of -23.72% and a quarterly performance of -45.86%, while its annual performance rate touched -38.56%.
+The volatility ratio for the week stands at 8.48% while the volatility levels for the past 30 days are set at 7.49% for Etsy Inc..
+The simple moving average for the period of the last 20 days is -8.27% for ETSY stocks with a simple moving average of -30.62% for the last 200 days.

 Analysts’ Opinion of ETSY

-Many brokerage firms have already submitted their reports for ETSY stocks, with KeyBanc Capital Markets repeating the rating for ETSY by listing it as a “Overweight.”
-The predicted price for ETSY in the upcoming period, according to KeyBanc Capital Markets is $200 based on the research report published on January 20th of the current year 2022.
+Many brokerage firms have already submitted their reports for ETSY stocks, with UBS repeating the rating for ETSY by listing it as a “Neutral.”
+The predicted price for ETSY in the upcoming period, according to UBS is $180 based on the research report published on February 02nd of the current year 2022.

-Guggenheim, on the other hand, stated in their research note that they expect to see ETSY reach a price target of $285, previously predicting the price at $330.
-The rating they have provided for ETSY stocks is “Buy” according to the report published on January 07th, 2022.
+KeyBanc Capital Markets, on the other hand, stated in their research note that they expect to see ETSY reach a price target of $200.
+The rating they have provided for ETSY stocks is “Overweight” according to the report published on January 20th, 2022.

-UBS gave a rating of “Sell” to ETSY, setting the target price at $215 in the report published on December 02nd of the previous year.
+Guggenheim gave a rating of “Buy” to ETSY, setting the target price at $285 in the report published on January 07th of the current year.

-During the last 5 trading sessions, ETSY rose by +4.84%, which changed the moving average for the period of 200-days by -28.63% in comparison to the 20-day moving average, which settled at $165.83.
-In addition, Etsy Inc. saw -30.50% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ETSY fell by -7.18%, which changed the moving average for the period of 200-days by -31.17% in comparison to the 20-day moving average, which settled at $151.85.
+In addition, Etsy Inc. saw -35.49% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading